jeremyschuurmans/palledorous.github.io/_posts/2019-11-07-6_git_commands_every_beginner_should_memorize.markdown

 - open `git_practice.rb` in your text editor of choice.

 - add some code.
-Let's go with `puts 'Hello World!` Save the file.
+Let's go with `puts 'Hello World!'` Save the file.

 - let's run `git status` again to see what happened.
 Again, it'll show you what branch you're on, and what changes you made that aren't staged for committing yet.
 In this case, that we modified git_practice.rb.